craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Six - Level Five; Pick-up Sticks.md

 #### Ways
 #### Pick-up Sticks (Exit Game)
 - Pick-up Sticks is a level wide game that pits all teams of the level against one another, in theory.
 - The goal of the game is to collect stone **Tokens** dispensed by games throughout the level.
-When a total of five **Tokens** are inserted by a player, that player is forcibly ascended to the next level - this means that if a party wishes to ascend "together" they must each collect five **Tokens**.
+When a total of five **Tokens** are inserted by a player, the exit door is opened, and that player is forcibly ascended to the next level - this means that if a party wishes to ascend "together" they must each collect five **Tokens**.
 ### Detail
 #### Go Fish!
 - A large salt-water lake hosts a number of aquatic critters, one of which - a quick and small fish - has a **Token**.
 Other critters will not attack the keyholder, and even larger predators will defend a smaller keyholder.